 The Breast SPORE Developmental Research Program provides pilot funding to promote excellent translational research in breast cancer.
 These funds allow early, high-risk research to move solid basic science findings toward clinical application, as well as the migration of provocative clinical observations back to the laboratory in order to understand their mechanistic basis.
 Main criteria for selection and funding of developmental (pilot) projects include scientific merit, relevance to mammary biology and/or breast cancer, collaboration and potential for extramural peer-reviewed funding.
 There also is an emphasis on utilization of emerging technologies and on young investigators.

-The GI SPORE Developmental Research Program solicits applications twice yearly from investigators at Vanderbilt and Meharry Medical College.
+The GI SPORE Career Enhancement Program solicits applications yearly from investigators at Vanderbilt, Meharry Medical College or Tennessee State University.
 Proposals are reviewed for scientific merit and the likelihood of leading to extramural funding.
 Special emphasis is placed on attracting young investigators into GI cancer research, high risk/high gain projects, and emerging technologies and their application to GI cancer research.
-Award amounts of up to $50,000 per project.
+Award amounts of up to $50,000 per project per year are available.

 The Hematology Helping Hands Fund was started in 2007 at the request of philanthropic donors to provide financial aid for patients undergoing stem cell transplant.
 The program has evolved over the last eight years and now allows for 25 percent of the funds to be used for research projects.
 RFAs are distributed to cancer center members.
 Applications are peer reviewed and awards in the range of $10,000 to $20,000 per awardee are granted.
 In addition, important pilot projects which are aligned with cancer center mission and felt to be at high yield for federal funding are supported.